KyleMChambers/KyleMChambers.github.io/README.md

 ## About Me
-As a Full-Stack Developer and Data Engineer with a focus on IT Product Management, I strive to leverage innovative technologies to enhance MedTech and Pharmaceutical solutions.
+As a Full-Stack Developer and Data Engineer with a focus on IT Product Management, I strive to leverage innovative technologies to enhance healthcare and financial solutions.
 Proficient in data modeling, interactive visualization, and web development, I aim to combine my technical expertise with strong interpersonal skills to empower data-driven decision-making processes.

 ### OpenAI's Image Generator
 Here I connect to OpenAi's api in NodeJS/Javascript and allow users to enter prompt to display images.